 During fiscal 2021-2022, the College, in collaboration with the Centre for Nursing Studies ("CNS") submitted a proposal to support the economic advancement of newcomers and establish a new and improved nursing skills assessment service for Internationally Educated Nurses ("IENs") in Newfoundland and Labrador.
-The project was approved for \$1,173,027 in funding that will be used by CNS to purchase and hold simulation equipment and establish the Nursing Community Assessment Service in St. John's.
+The project was approved for \$1,173,027 in funding that was used by CNS to purchase and hold simulation equipment and establish the Nursing Community Assessment Service in St. John's.
 The contract ran from April 1, 2022 through March 31, 2023, and was then extended to May 31, 2023.
-As of March 31, 2024, \$424,516 has been recognized as revenue and expense (2023 - \$748,511).
+As of March 31, 2025, \$nil has been recognized as revenue and expense (2024 - \$424,516).